jeffbailey/ResponderChainActionMessages/README.md

 <p><img src="Images/demo.gif?raw=true" alt="ScrollingStackViewController Demo" width="350"/></p>

-The "Go To" button lives in a ```DashboardCollectionViewCell```, but the action to switch tabs needs to be handled by the ```MainTabBarController```, which is far removed from button.
+The "Go To" button lives in a ```DashboardCollectionViewCell```, but the action to switch tabs needs to be handled by the ```MainTabBarController```, which is far removed from the button.
 Instead of passing a delegate down from the tab bar controller to every cell, we take advantage of the responder chain to send an Action Message from the ```DashboardCollectionViewCell``` up to the ```MainTabBarController```.

 ## The Responder Chain
 For background on the UIKit Responder Chain, refer to these resources: